wpilibsuite/frc-docs/source/docs/software/networktables/client-side-program.rst

 In this example an instance of NetworkTables is created and a NetworkTableEntry if created to reference the values of "x" and "y" from a table called "datatable".

-Then this instance is started as a NetworkTable client with the team number (the roboRIO is always the server).
+Then this instance is started as a NetworkTables client with the team number (the roboRIO is always the server).
 Additionally, if the program is running on the Driver Station computer, by using the startDSClient() method, NetworkTables will get the robot IP address from the Driver Station.

 Then this sample program simply loops once a second and gets the values for x and y and prints them on the console.
 In a more realistic program, the client might be processing or generating values for the robot to consume.